 Beat the heat with this solar powered air cooler!
 This “Blast Chiller” air cooler is great for home, the workplace, and especially great when camping.
 More importantly, this DIY project won’t break the bank.
+Check this out.

 Materials you’ll need: